1941314856/HyperspectralEO/README.md

 `python create_sets.py --dataset PaviaU --training_sample 60 --val_sample 50 --sampling_mode disjoint`

 60% of samples will constitute the train set, 20 % the validation set and 20 % the test set.
+When `--download` argument is used, the specified dataset is download from the source configured in datasets.py

 ### process_data.py